lewis6991/async.nvim/README.md

 ## Callback Functions

 Callback functions accept a callback argument, which receives the result.
 Sometimes, omitting the callback runs the function synchronously.
-To support cancellation, these functions can return a handle with `cancel` or `close` methods.
+To support cancellation, these functions can return a handle `close()` method.

 ---

 ## Async Function Nesting

 Unlike Python or JavaScript, not all functions need to be declared async.
 Instead, you must execute them in an async context using `async.run()`.

 ```lua
 --- @async